-Aflac enhances Individual Hospital Insurance to include mental health coverage
+Aflac Enhances Individual Hospital Insurance To Include Mental Health Coverage

-Benefits help provide income protection for inpatient stays for anxiety, depression and other mental health conditions

-COLUMBUS, Ga., March 8, 2023 /PRNewswire/ -- Aflac Incorporated, a leading provider of supplemental health insurance products in the U.S., enhanced its hospital insurance product to include income protection for mental health treatment while reducing hospital confinement hour requirements to qualify for benefits.
+COLUMBUS, GA / ACCESSWIRE / March 10, 2023 / Aflac Incorporated, a leading provider of supplemental health insurance products in the U.S., enhanced its hospital insurance product to include income protection for mental health treatment while reducing hospital confinement hour requirements to qualify for benefits.
 The enhanced product, named "Aflac Choice," is designed to help customers with expenses associated with doctor visits, hospitalizations and mental health treatment that health insurance doesn't cover.

 Mental illness and/or substance use disorders are a component of 1 in every 8 emergency department visits by an adult in the United States, and mood disorders are the most common cause of hospitalization for all Americans under age 45, according to the National Alliance on Mental Illness.1 Additionally, 24.7% of all adults with a mental health condition cited insufficient finances as a barrier to seeking treatment.2